ashishmanjusoni/cpp-algorithms/README.md

 | Average Case | O(n^2) |

 ### algo::linear_sort
+> Education purpose only, no use in real world
 ```
 template<typename RandomIter,typename Compare> void linear_sort(RandomIter begin,RandomIter end,Compare cmp)
 ```
+Comparing the current element with other elements in the list, swap their values if needed.
 Sort the given element from range [begin,end).
 The collection should randomly accessible such as array, vector etc.

 ##### Time Complexity